 Sam smiled suspiciously.
 “Yeah, that’s right!
 How’d you know?”

-“Uh, I read your profile from certain government files,” explained Comet.
-He chose not to mention that the rather small number of talking apes in trench coats made the ape’s identity somewhat obvious.
+“Uh, I read your profile from certain government files,” said Comet, choosing not to mention that the rather small number of talking apes in trenchcoats made the ape’s identity somewhat obvious.